altmp/altv-types/docs/articles/events/before-player-connect.md

 This event is where servers can kick users before the actual connection.
 For example, if the player is banned.

 > [!WARNING]
 > When you cancel the event, you have to use the player.kick method.
-Otherwise, undefined behavior happens.
+Otherwise, undefined behaviour happens.

 > [!CAUTION]
 > You can't compare passwordHash with anything yet.
 A function will come in the future to compare this.